California Tax Research Attorneys

 Work With a Dual-Licensed Tax Attorney & CPA for Tax Research Issues

-David Klasing is a dual licensed CPA and tax attorney with more than 20 years of practical experience and continuing education in upper-level tax research.
+David Klasing is a dual licensed CPA and tax attorney with more than 20 years of combined practical experience and continuing education in upper-level tax research.
 While both tax attorneys and accountants can address different aspects of taxes and financial planning, these professions are distinct.
 Furthermore, the type of training each type of profession receives is calibrated to the typical day-to-day tasks the individual is likely to face.
 As accountants and CPAs typically engage in tax preparation and bookkeeping services, their training is designed to emphasize accuracy in all that actions they perform.
 This emphasis on accuracy is further reinforced by their daily practice.

 Through online tax research tools published by CCH and BNA, my firm has access to complete, up-to-date libraries of tax information to support my practices in: